 Europe and the world are not on track to reach the 1.5°C target of the Paris Agreement.
 It is essential that EU leaders introduce and encourage policies that help the world keep the temperature rise below 1.5°C.

 EU governments must increase the EU’s 2030 climate target and commit to reduce emissions by at least 65%.
 Before 2050, Europe must entirely decarbonize all sectors of its economy.
-These are major changes to the EU’s climate policy, and they should be finalised in the first quarter of 2020.
-Only then will they create the momentum for other countries to follow suit.
+These aims should form the basis of the EU recovery efforts following the COVID-19 health emergency.
+Only then will they create the momentum for other countries to follow suit and build a greener post-pandemic world.

-To help developing countries increase their climate targets and cope with the climate crisis, it is also critical that European countries scale up their climate finance.
-Furthermore, EU politicians must ensure that fighting the climate crisis goes hand in hand with fighting poverty, by putting a stop to false solutions which fuel poverty through land grabs to grow crops for energy or carbon storage.
+To help developing countries increase their climate targets and cope with the climate crisis, it is also critical that European countries scale up their climate finance to support poorer countries in adapting to the unstoppable effects of the climate crisis.
+Furthermore, the EU must ensure that fighting the climate crisis goes hand in hand with fighting poverty, by putting a stop to false solutions which fuel poverty through land grabs to grow crops for energy or carbon storage.